wp-plugins/wp-math-captcha/readme.txt

 == Upgrade Notice ==

-= 1.0.8 =
+= 1.0.9 =
-* Fix: Strict Standards warnings on some server setups.
+Chinese translation, fixed errors for CF7 and multiple Math Cpatchas on one page support